-- 9. For this document, - (a) Removals are the outcomes of processes by which greenhouse gases are removed from the atmosphere as a result of deliberate human activities and are either destroyed or durably stored through anthropogenic activities; - (b) Activities involving removals meet the requirements referred to in paragraph 10.
-Any examples in this standard relating to specific activity types or categories are for illustrative purposes only and do not have the force of decisions by the Supervisory Body regarding their use under the Article 6.4 mechanism, unless explicitly so stated; - (c) Removals eligible for crediting are as defined in section 4.4 Accounting for removals; - (d) Reversals are as defined in section 4.4 Accounting for removals; - (e) Avoidable reversals are reversals caused by factors over which the activity participants have influence or control; - (f) Unavoidable reversals are reversals caused by factors over which the activity participants have no influence or control.
+- 9. For this document, - (a) Removals are the outcomes of processes by which greenhouse gases are removed from the atmosphere [as a result of deliberate human activities] and are either destroyed or durably stored through anthropogenic activities. - (b) Activities involving removals meet the requirements referred to in paragraph 10.
+Any examples in this standard relating to specific activity types or categories are for illustrative purposes only and do not have the force of decisions by the Supervisory Body regarding their use under the Article 6.4 mechanism, unless explicitly so stated. - (c) [Removals eligible for crediting are equal to the net removals calculated as the difference between the removals resulting from the implementation of the mitigation activity and the removals resulting from the baseline scenario, plus the difference between any emissions resulting from the baseline scenario and the emissions resulting from the implementation of the project activity, minus any deductions to account for leakage;] - (d) [Reversals are any 'negative' net removals in a given period;] - (e) [Avoidable reversals are reversals caused by factors over which the activity participants have influence or control.
+These include project management, omission or redefinition of a part of the activity area, harvesting, and tillage;]